it-is-final/jpn-frlg-helper/README.md

 © 2024 Luong Truong

 This tool is licensed under the terms of the MIT license, check `LICENSE` for more information.

+The documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).